SoftUni-Internal/interactive-content/EN/00-Associative-Arrays/04-Summary.md

 ## In this lesson you learned:

 - Maps hold {`key` -> `value`} pairs
-    - Keyset holds a set of unique keys
+    - keyset holds a set of unique keys
-    - Values holds a collection of values
+    - values holds a collection of values
-    - Iterating over map takes the entries as `Map.Entry<K, V>`
+    - iterating over map takes the entries as `Map.Entry<K, V>`

 - Lambda and Stream API helps collection processing